devdiestrolopez/icon-set-generator/README.md

 ## 👀 Future Scope & Usage
 Currently, the plugin's generation capabilities are limited to drawable resources (DrawableResource).
 Future development will expand this functionality to include support for vector images (ImageVectorResource), which are commonly used with libraries like Material Icons.

-It's important to note that this plugin is intended to be a foundational component.
-Its full value is realized when used in conjunction with a small, companion Jetpack Compose library that I will also be developing.
-This library will offer a unified Icon composable that can gracefully handle both DrawableResource and ImageVectorResource types, providing a seamless and consistent API for your UI code.

 ## 🤝 Contribution & Feedback
 We welcome contributions and feedback!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request on the project's repository.